paketo-buildpacks/rfcs/text/0000-adjust-builder-order.md

 This will enable other buildpacks to detect before Node.js, that way if you have frontend and backend code in the same application then the correct buildpack will be selected.

-The chagne to the order will not impact applications that only build using a single language family.
+The change to the order will not impact applications that only build using a single language family.

 The potential danger with this change would be if there are Node.js applications which also include code from other language families.
 For example, if a Node.js application also included Python code or Ruby code.